What is gestational diabetes?

 One form — gestational diabetes — develops during pregnancy.
 The disease can affect the health of both the mother and the developing baby.

-Gestational diabetes affects about 6 out of 100 women.
+Gestational diabetes affects up to 14% of pregnancies.
 For many, the condition is temporary and resolves itself after delivery.
 However, some mothers may have more than one pregnancy affected by gestational diabetes.

 How is gestational diabetes diagnosed?